The Basin, Victoria: Parks and gardens

 The Basin forms one of Melbourne's "green wedges" and is nestled into the forest covered foothills of Mount Dandenong and the Dandenong Ranges National Park, including Doongalla Forest.
 This was formerly part of the Doongalla Estate, purchased by Sir Matthew Davies in 1891.
 The residential development of the suburb includes bushy parks such as Wicks Reserve and some farmland.

 A significant natural resource is an operating farm that is owned and operated by the Salvation Army and includes a community church.
 The farm was purchased by the Salvation Army from David Dobson and others in 1897.
 In the same year a boys' home was established on the purchased land, in response to a government request for church groups to support boys who commit criminal offences.
 The home was originally named "The Eden".
-At its height, it provided for 110 boys (source: historical marker).
+At its height, it provided for 110 boys.
 The Salvation Army's site on Basin Olinda Road, The Basin is used for school camps, conferences and functions.

 Important buildings include the Progress Hall and Elderly Citizens Hall.
 Both are located within "The Basin Triangle", which also includes a Scouts hall, The Basin Fire Brigade (CFA) facility, a children's playground and open space.